Mimí Langer: Biography

-Langer went to work for the International Medical Brigade in Spain during its Civil War.
-She then emigrated to Buenos Aires and, in 1942, co-founded the Argentine Psychoanalytic Association.
-Forced into exile in 1974, she moved to Mexico City and was again involved in a private practice while maintaining the responsibilities of professor in clinical psychology at the National Autonomous University of Mexico.
+Langer's commitment to fusing psychoanalysis with a struggle for social change eventually caused her to leave the APA in 1969.
+After facing threats from the Argentine Anticommunist Alliance, Langer was once again forced into exile in 1974 and emigrated to Mexico City.
+There, she ran a private practice while teaching clinical psychology at the National Autonomous University of Mexico.
 She served as co-coordinator of the Internationalist Team of Mental Health Workers, Mexico-Nicaragua, and was also a co-founder of the Organization of Mental Health Workers.
-She died of cancer in Buenos Aires in 1987.